semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

   - Features
   - Demonstration
 - 2nd part:
-  - Register for an ORCID :computer:
+  - Register for an account :computer:
-  - Link your ORCID and Symplectic Elements accounts :computer:
+  - Link your ORCID id and Symplectic Elements accounts :computer:
   - Extend your ORCID record :computer:
+  - Enhance your online profile :computer:

 ### Motivation